YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCINVALIDKEYWORD
 -----------------

 ZCINVALIDKEYWORD, External call: Invalid keyword found.
-Cannot continue.
-Invalid keyword encountered in the ext call config file.
+Cannot continue

 Run Time Error: This error occurs when the keyword for the shared library exit handler configuration is wrongly spelled.
 The correct keyword is "GTMSHLIBEXIT".